Category Archives: social change

 Untethered on the Camino

-Tweet As someone who has been tethered to computers via the Net for many years doing my online teaching and consulting work, I have come to realize the need to create a balance between the connected self and disconnected self. … Continue reading
+As someone who has been tethered to computers via the Net for many years doing my online teaching and consulting work, I have come to realize the need to create a balance between the connected self and disconnected self.
+To … Continue reading

-Posted in human factors in information systems design, information ethics, learner experience, mobile computing, social change, user experience | Tagged , , , | 6 Comments
+Posted in human factors in information systems design, information ethics, learner experience, mobile computing, social change, user experience | Tagged , , , | 14 Comments

 Moving from “opt-out” to “opt-in” culture

-Tweet “We’re here for consumers.
+“We’re here for consumers.
 Why, without them, we’d have nobody whose privacy we can invade so that we can exploit them to advertisers.”
-Comment about Google under user comments on: http://www.winrumors.com/google-claims-microsoft-and-apple-are-partners-in-a-patent-war-against-android/ Teaching a course on Ethics in Information Technology … Continue reading
+Comment about Google under user comments on: http://www.winrumors.com/google-claims-microsoft-and-apple-are-partners-in-a-patent-war-against-android/ Teaching courses on digital marketing and ethics in information … Continue reading

-Posted in customer experience, customer experience management, human factors in information systems design, information architecture, information ethics, management of information systems and technology, social change, user experience, user-centered design | Tagged , , , , , , , , , , | 2 Comments
+Posted in blogs for business, customer experience, customer experience management, digital marketing, human factors in information systems design, information architecture, information ethics, management of information systems and technology, social change, social media, user experience, user-centered design | Tagged , , , , , , , , , , , | 12 Comments

 Make a joyful noise

-Tweet Psalms 98:4 “Make a joyful noise unto the LORD, all the earth; make a loud noise, and rejoice, and sing praise.”
-In my treatment of online social media for social good in previous blog posts, I have touched upon … Continue reading
+Psalms 98:4 “Make a joyful noise unto the LORD, all the earth; make a loud noise, and rejoice, and sing praise.”
+In my treatment of online social media for social good in previous blog posts, I have touched upon the … Continue reading

 Posted in social change, social media, social networking | Tagged , , , , , , , , , | Leave a comment